Cold Shrimp Salad with Dill

-Warmer weather and hot summer days call for quick and easy recipes and this chopped Cold Dill Shrimp Salad with dill is light and delicious as a salad, Po’ Boy sandwich, scooped into a fresh tomato or avocado or serve over crisp romaine or tender butter lettuce!
+Warmer weather and hot summer days call for quick and easy recipes!
+This creamy and citrus infused shrimp salad with dill is light and delicious.
+Serve as a salad, a Po’ Boy sandwich, or simply scooped onto a fresh tomato, avocado or crisp romaine lettuce!

 Cold Dill Shrimp Salad on lettuce greens on turquoise plate